thindil/robovim/README.md

 supported by your setting of Robodoc.
 It will add skeleton documentation header above cursor line filled with basic informations.

-You can close documentationt by entering Vim command `Robofooter`.
+You can close documentation by entering Vim command `Robofooter`.
 It will add Robodoc closing mark below your cursor line.

 Most of parameters (like package name, element name) plugin can auto-detect.
 If